 As the years moved into the 20th century, 5th Street became known as the hub for automobile sales and service.
 Soon, filling and service stations, auto parts stores and automobile showrooms appeared.
 In 1953, the Union Bus Station was built, which serviced both Trailways and Greyhound bus passengers.
 This was the first time that a station ever serviced both lines at the same time.

 In 1931, 5th Street was designated as U.S. Highway 29, which connected Maryland to Florida.
 When the construction of the Lynchburg Expressway finished, the street was re-designated as U.S. 29’s business route.
 This caused the road to see a decrease in long distance traffic, but an increase in local traffic.

 In 1960, 5th Street became home to Pittman’s Plaza, Lynchburg’s first shopping center.
 However, with the opening of this plaza and later, in the 1980s, River Ridge Mall, both the downtown area and the rest of 5th Street saw a rapid decline in sales, causing many businesses to close their doors.

 5th Street as the African American Community Commerce District

 During the first half of the 20th century, Fifth Street was the social and commercial center of the African American community in Central Virginia.
 It served as the health and medical, legal and services district with more than two dozen Black physicians, dentists, pharmacists, and lawyers practicing on the street.
 After desegregation in the 1960s, Fifth Street began to decline as professionals and businesses moved out in to other areas of the city.

 5th Street Now

 Now, 5th Street is experiencing a revival like no other.
-Empty storefronts are now filled with world-class cuisine, boutique shopping and even a makerspace!
-Here is a glimpse at the excitement that has popped up in the last few years (and a few that are coming soon):
+Empty storefronts are now filled with unique eateries, boutique shopping and even a makerspace!
+Here is a glimpse at the excitement that has popped up in the last few years:

 Photo credit: Grey’s, via